kinnay/NintendoClients/README.md

 This code lacks documentation, but it does have a few example scripts:
 * example_donkeykong.py downloads and prints DKC Tropical Freeze rankings, and downloads the replay file of the world record
-* example_mariokart.py downloads and prints Mario Kart 8 rankings
+* example_mariokart.py downloads and prints Mario Kart 8 rankings, and downloads a replay file
 * example_miis.py requests and prints all kinds of information about the primary mii associated with a NNID
 * example_friend_list.py requests and prints your friend list, incoming and outgoing friend requests, and blacklist
 * example_friend_notifications.py listens for and prints friend notifications (when a friend starts a game for example)